glotzerlab/gsd/doc/fl-examples.rst

 to end the frame and start the next one.

 .. note:: While supported, implicit conversion to numpy arrays creates a 2nd copy of the data
-          in memory and adds overhead.
+          in memory and adds conversion overhead.

 .. warning:: Make sure to call ``end_frame()`` before closing the file, or the last frame is lost.